 I have set up a campaign, but its live preview looks different on different browsers like Chrome, Firefox, Safari, and Internet Explorer.
 On specific browsers, the changes do not appear at all.

 If the CSS selector path of the modified element is not the same on all browsers

-For VWO to be able to locate the modified element, its CSS selector path should be the same across all browsers.
-To ensure this, use code editor to add a custom JS or CSS code for implementing the change to this specific element:
+For VWO to locate the modified element, its CSS selector path should be the same across all browsers.
+To ensure this, use the code editor to add a custom JS or CSS code for implementing the change to this specific element:

-If changes are made using JS, but some specific JS function is not supported by the browser
+If changes are made using JS, but the browser does not support some specific JS function

 You may need to consult your development team for applying this code check.
 If it still doesn’t work, contact VWO support for assistance.